Financial Poise

 The tax structure of BDCs resembles real estate investment trusts (REITs), in that they are required to pay out 90% of earnings as shareholder dividends.
 However, investors should proceed with caution and consider the potential for higher risk in pursuit of higher yields.

-Public Private Equity Firms
+Public Private Equity Firms And Placement

 Equity Crowdfunding

 Equity crowdfunding is a small-scale version of private equity for non-accredited investors.
 Caveats include understanding that investing in these unlisted businesses is a high-risk versus high-reward proposition.
 Diversification and research are the keys to success here.
-Most start-ups fail, while others, like Google and Amazon, go on to succeed.

 Private Markets Placement

-When a company raises capital privately, rather than through a public equity offering, this is called a private placement.
+When a company raises capital privately rather than through a public equity offering, this is called a private placement.
 Although such investments are typically open to an unlimited number of accredited investors, the Securities & Exchange Commission’s Regulation D allows up to 35 non-accredited investors to participate in a private placement.

-Investment Groups
+Investment Groups And Pension Plans

-In some cases, investors have pooled their resources to identify and invest in private equity deals.
 Members research investments and report back to these investment clubs, after which the group will vote on whether or not to invest.

 Alternative investments rooted in the private equity space can be complex.
 They can also come with higher management fees.
 Here are five tips for investors to maximize their chances for success: